 The names, experience and responsibilities of Directors of the Company in office at the date of this statement are set out in the Directors' Report (including names of the directors considered to be independent directors and length of service of each director).
-None of the Directors holding office during the reporting period can be considered to be independent.
+Mr Mark Calderwood can be considered to be an independent director during the reporting period (in prior periods, he was associated with substantial shareholder, Perseus Mining Limited and therefore could not be considered independent).